dzhuang/django-galleryfield/docs/source/settings.rst

     }

-A dictionary which contains all the default URL names which will be used by the :class:`gallery.widgets.GalleryWidget` instance when not specified.
+A dictionary which contains all the default URL names which will be used by the :class:`gallery_widget.widgets.GalleryWidget` instance when not specified.